hyperwing/SetGameInRuby/README.md

     sugo apt-get install package-dev

 Step 2.
-Open the project and navigate to StartScreen.rb and run the file: bundler exec ruby StartScreen.rb
+Pull the project from git.
+In the selected directory, run the following command line: bundler exec ruby set_game.rb